ravitemer/mcphub.nvim/README.md

   - Command execution and terminal integration
   - LSP integration with diagnostics
   - Buffer and environment access
   - Can be disabled if not needed

-- **MCPHub Server**: Provides LLM context for development
-  - Plugin documentation and implementation details
-  - Comprehensive guide for creating native MCP servers
-  - Example schemas and templates
-  - These resources help LLMs understand MCPHub's architecture
-  - Enables LLMs to assist in building custom native servers
-  - Makes the development process more intuitive
-  - Can be disabled if not needed
 </details>